gugarosa/ghost_reader/README.md

 ### Decorators

-Each decorator is responsible to perform additional verifications that must be made before computing requests.
+Each decorator is responsible for performing additional verifications that must be made before computing requests.

 ### Handlers

-Package used to handle any route within this API.
+A package that is used to handle any route within this API.

 ### Models

-Models are NoSQL definitions used to persist data across interations.
+Models are NoSQL definitions used to persist data across interactions.

 ### Processors